Travelling to Cape Town for the first time? Here is some information on health, safety, and other important topics you should know.

-High-quality tap (faucet) water is available across the city and it is both palatable and safe to drink.
-The quality of the food is excellent, and Cape Town has some of the top restaurants in the world.
+High-quality tap (faucet) water is available and safe to drink.
+Cape Town, home to some of the best restaurants in the world, offers quality dining experiences to suit all budgets.

-Do not take natural keepsakes, such as shells and indigenous flowers, when spending time outdoors.
-Make sure the seafood you want to buy and eat is not on the list of endangered species.
-Please don’t litter, feed any animals, or disturb the wildlife when out in nature.
+Do not take natural items such as shells and indigenous flowers, and ensure the seafood bought or eaten is not on the list of endangered species.
+Never litter, feed any animals, or disturb the wildlife when out in nature.

 Online Safety & Emergency Contacts

-As with any large city, there are instances of accommodation fraud – where visitors are duped into paying for accommodation online that is not available for rental.
-Check with Cape Town Tourism if you are unsure if an online listing is legitimate.
+Be mindful of accommodation fraud, an act where visitors are duped into paying for accommodation online that is not available for rental.
+Always check with Cape Town Tourism if you are unsure if an online listing is legitimate.
+Our website also shares many reputable accommodations that you can potentially book.

 Emergency Numbers To Save: